What is database-as-a-service?

 There are many other services that will also manage popular open source databases as instances with pre-defined images.
 Some clouds, like DigitalOcean, will start up a managed instance delivering MySQL or PostgreSQL.
 Others like Linode offer only block or object storage.
 The cloud companies want to offer commodity storage alongside commodity computation.

 Others are competing on price and the way the bills are computed.
-Wasabi, for instance, says it’s one-fifth the cost of AWS’s S3.
+Wasabi, for instance, says it’s one-fifth the cost of AWS’ S3.
 It’s not just the raw storage costs, because Wasabi also won’t bill for data egress or some API calls.
 Figuring out the cheapest way to store and retrieve your bits is not as simple as looking at one number.

 What about governance?